pyxem/kikuchipy/doc/source/visualizing_patterns.rst

-However, any :py:class:`~hyperspy.signal.BaseSignal` object with a two-dimensional ``signal_shape`` corresponding to the scan ``navigation_shape`` can be passed in to the ``navgiator`` parameter, including a virtual image showing compositional contrast, any quality metric map, or an orientation map or a phase map.
+However, any :py:class:`~hyperspy.signal.BaseSignal` object with a two-dimensional ``signal_shape`` corresponding to the scan ``navigation_shape`` can be passed in to the ``navgiator`` parameter in :py:meth:`~hyperspy.signal.BaseSignal.plot`, including a virtual image showing compositional contrast, any quality metric map, or an orientation map or a phase map.

 .. _navigate-in-virtual-image:

 Virtual image
 -------------

-A virtual image created from any custom aperture with the :py:meth:`~kikuchipy.signals.ebsd.EBSD.get_virtual_image` method, explained in the :doc:`virtual_forward_scatter_detector` (VFSD) section, can be used as a navigator for a scan ``s``:
+A virtual image created from any aperture with the :py:meth:`~kikuchipy.signals.ebsd.EBSD.get_virtual_image` method, explained in the :doc:`virtual_forward_scatter_detector` (VFSD) section, can be used as a navigator for a scan ``s``: